timofurrer/awesome-asyncio/README.md

 * [Kyoukai](https://github.com/SunDwarf/Kyoukai) - Fully async web framework for Python3.5+ using asyncio.
 * [cirrina](https://github.com/neolynx/cirrina) - Opinionated asynchronous web framework based on aiohttp.
 * [autobahn](https://github.com/crossbario/autobahn-python) - WebSocket and WAMP supporting asyncio and Twisted, for clients and servers.
+* [websockets](https://github.com/aaugustin/websockets/) - A library for building WebSocket servers and clients in Python with a focus on correctness and simplicity.

 ## Message Queues